Upstatement/skela-wp-theme/MULTISITE.md

 > NOTE: This step is important to do first, _before_ inserting the code in the next step and running `./bin/start`.
 If you run before enabling Multisite, it will not work and you cannot revert.
 If this happens, refer to the [Troubleshooting](#-troubleshooting) section to destroy the Docker container and start over.

-## 🖋Step 2: Install your WordPress network
+## 🖋 Step 2: Install your WordPress network

 If your container is not already running, start the server by running `./bin/start`.